riveSunder/rivesunder.github.io/_posts/2019-12-03-synaptolytic_learning.markdown

 <img src="/assets/synaptolysis/champion_lineup.png">
 <br>
 </div>
 <div align="center">Comparison of champion policy networks for solving the cartpole-esque `InvertedPendulum` PyBullet environment.
-The 7-weight network on the left was trained using the mk1 pruning algorithm described in this article, while the network on the left is the result of a covariant matrix adaptation evolution strategy. </div>
+The 7-weight network on the left was trained using the mk1 pruning algorithm described in this article, while the network on the left is the result of a covariance matrix adaptation evolution strategy. </div>

 ## Intro